Opportunity Cost Formula (Table of Contents)

 Solution:

 From the above problem, we should calculate the profitability in each case.
-As we all know the Sales are done in a Cash basis, so more earnings would help the business to generate higher cash flow and there would not be pressure on the Working capital as the company will borrow less short term borrowings.
+As we all know, Sales are made on a Cash basis, so more earnings would help the business to generate higher cash flow, and there would not be pressure on the Working capital as the company will borrow less short-term borrowings.

 Profitability from First Order